learncodeutrecht/LearnCodeUtrecht/README.md

 LCU could be compared with a training ground.
 If for example the best footballers of the world do not train on a daily basis then their performance will drop.
-Even the most experienced developers should train and learn on a daily basis.
+Even the most experienced developers should train and learn everyday.

 ## Aim